 In the .22 rimfire challenge game, the shooter faces off with either a .22 rimfire handgun and/or a .22 rimfire rifle against five or more steel targets placed at various distances and heights.
 Firearms can be semi-automatics, lever actions, revolvers, etc. as long as they meet the requirements of the particular shoot.
 No fancy equipment is needed.

 The challenging part of the .22 rimfire challenge shoot comes in as the shooter attempts to place shots, as directed, on each target as quickly and accurately as they can.
 Each shooter, when called to the shooting line, loads 10 rounds and shoots at the steel targets as rapidly and accurately as possible.
 The goal is to hit the targets as directed by the match director in the least amount of time with no misses.
 Time penalties are charged for each target missed or for such things as shooting targets in the wrong order.
 Each shooter goes through the first round of targets five times for a total of 50 rounds fired.
 After all the shooters have gone through, the first target stage, they move to the second target stage, if there is one, and shoot those targets as directed, going through those targets five times for another 50 rounds fired.
 At the conclusion of each stage, the shooter is allowed to toss out his/her worst time and then record the sum of his/her best four times for score for the stage.

-After all, the total bullet hits were counted, shooting honors for this event went to:
+After all the score sheets were tallied for this shoot and the times placed into the official record, shooting honors for this event went to:

 1st Place Tim Delgrosso